Beta This is a test version of the layout of this page. Take the survey to help us improve it

-The EFA funding validity means the period for which a qualification is eligible for EFA funding.
-The LARS publishes EFA funding validity for a qualification.
+The ESFA 16 to 19 funding validity indicates the period for which a qualification is eligible for ESFA 16 to 19 funding.
+ESFA 16 to 19 funding validity for a qualification is published on LARS.

 What key qualification data is required for the process?

-The DfE and EFA, only use the portal data to identify qualifications which are seeking section 96 approval or EFA funding validity.
-The portal data is also the only source of data used to identify changes to current qualifications that are already section 96 approved or that have EFA funding validity.
+We use the portal data to identify qualifications, which are seeking section 96 approval, or ESFA 16 to 19 funding validity.
+The portal data is also the only source of data used to identify changes to current qualifications that are already section 96 approved or that have ESFA 16 to 19 funding validity.

 Regulated awarding organisations should ensure that the following key fields are completed in the portal: